 #19 Go to Services at a Different Church

 NOV 20 – Kim’s mom plays in the bell choir at the First Presbyterian Church in Logan every third Sunday, so we changed up our Sunday routine to see her in action.
-The service was really nice and it was really insightful and refreshing to see worship, spirituality, and prayer from a fresh perspective.
+The service was really nice and it was extremely insightful and refreshing to see worship, spirituality, and prayer from a new perspective.

 #20 Run a 5k with Sam